 1. Audit HR by Impact, Not Activity

 Start by reviewing current HR work through a stricter lens.
 Where is HR changing operations, decision quality, leadership accountability, or workforce stability?
 Where is it simply processing requests and reacting to issues?
 A more honest audit creates the foundation for stronger design decisions.
-If that process sounds familiar, it is because true HR process improvement starts by identifying what the current structure is actually producing.
+If that process sounds familiar, it is because true HR process improvement strategies for public sector organizations start by identifying what the current structure is actually producing.

 2. Map the Workforce Systems That Matter Most